jmtyszka/bidskit/README.md

 Python 3.4 function which takes a flat DICOM directory containing multiple imaging series (eg T1w MPRAGE, BOLD EPI, Fieldmaps) and converts into a Brain Imaging Data Structure which should pass the online BIDS validation tool (http://incf.github.io/bids-validator).

-### add docker-image install info here:

-## Dependencies
+## Installation

+We have two options available for installation and running the BIDS conversion:

+**1. Using the Docker image:** Simply pull the docker image of this app from Docker Hub and point to your DICOM folders as below:

+`docker pull rnair07/bidskit:v1.0` (This downloads the bidskit docker image to your system)

+You could also skip the above step and directly run the command below instead and it will automatically pull the image for you + run the conversion.

+`docker run -it -v ~/PATH_TO_YOUR_RAW_DICOM_FOLDER/:/mnt rnair07/bidskit:v1.0 --indir=/mnt/DICOM --outdir=/mnt/BIDS`

+where PATH_TO_YOUR_RAW_DICOM is the root directory containing subjects DICOMs as shown below.

+**OR**

+**2. Download the repo and install dependencies:** Clone the repository, add the resulting directory to your path and install dependencies mentioned below (_Will upgrade this to a python setup soon_).

+<pre>
+% git clone https://github.com/jmtyszka/bidskit.git
+</pre>

+**Dependencies**
 This release was developed under Python 3.5 (os, sys, argparse, subprocess, shutil, json, glob).
 Other dependencies include:
 1. pydicom 0.9.9 (latest version in PyPi)
 2. Chris Rorden's dcm2niix v1.0.20170624 or greater ([source](https://github.com/rordenlab/dcm2niix) or [precompiled binaries](https://www.nitrc.org/frs/?group_id=889))

-## Installation
-Clone the repository and add the resulting directory to your path.
-Will upgrade this to a python setup soon.

-<pre>
-% git clone https://github.com/jmtyszka/bidskit.git
-</pre>

 ## Converting from DICOM to BIDS